 = Initial product cost is between $51 and $150

 = Initial product cost is $151 or more

 Omnitrition Ingredients – What is in Omnitrition?

 According to Omnitrition, the company itself provides full nutritional information as well as a complete Omnitrition ingredients list.
 However, you must be an Independent Marketing Associate (aka distributor) or be purchasing under such a person to get access to their website and the information.

-While there are as of yet no studies or other research focusing on Omnitrition products or diet plans, there have been some studies conducted on many of its ingredients.
-Primarily, there is a small body of research with mixed results regarding the use of hCG for weight loss.
+While there are as yet no studies or other research focusing on Omnitrition products or diet plans, there have been some studies conducted on many of its ingredients.

 Additionally, the study did not validate its purported effectiveness in stimulating weight loss through fat redistribution nor in reducing feelings of hunger.

 Dr. A.T.W.
 Simeons was the first to develop an hCG diet to help clinically obese patients in quickly shedding pounds to reach and to maintain a healthy weight.

 Subsequent research over 40 years and thousands of case studies conducted by Dr. Simeons shaped the original Simeons hCG diet, which focused on weight management for health reasons rather than for cosmetic purposes.

 HCG has been used to treat a multitude of health issues for over 50 years by the medical community.
 Again, it is important to note that all scientific research conducted has used injections of hCG and that there is NO clinical evidence that homeopathic hCG drops have any effect about weight loss.